SidGrip/cryptoBlaast-MN-setup/README.md

 ## Desktop wallet setup

-After the Masternode is up and running, you need to configure the desktop wallet accordingly.
+As the Masternode is installing, you need to configure the desktop wallet accordingly.
 Here are the steps:
 1. Open the Blast Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **6400** Blast to **MN1**.
 You need to send all 6400 coins in one single transaction.